1.1 Network/Application Services that Require Computer Account Authentication

-This EID-based computer account is managed by the LDAP Server on behalf of those computers hosting the following application service(s) such as the University portal, the e-Learning, etc. A brief explanation on each of these services is also provided below:
+This EID-based computer account is managed by the LDAP Server on behalf of those computers hosting the following application service(s) such as the University Portal, etc. A brief explanation on each of these services is also provided below:

 The account allows a student to access various applications and services provided on the University network such as the University Portal, the AIMS services, and many of the services provided under the Portal umbrella that requires authentication.